-Device pairing is typically performed by the user when they connect their device to a host computer with a USB cable (or if an iPad model supports it, a Thunderbolt cable).
+Device pairing is typically performed by the user when they connect their device to a host computer with a USB (or if an iPad model supports it, a Thunderbolt) cable.
 A prompt appears on the user’s device asking them whether they want to establish a trust relationship with the computer.

 MDM management of host pairing

-Note: The Apple device enrolment setting allow_pairing was deprecated with iOS 13 and iPadOS 13.1.
-Administrators should instead use the above guidance in the future as it provides more flexibility by still allowing pairing to trusted hosts.
+Note: The Apple device enrollment setting allow_pairing was deprecated with iOS 13 and iPadOS 13.1.
+Administrators should instead use the above guidance going forward as it provides more flexibility by still allowing pairing to trusted hosts.
 It also enables host pairing settings to be changed without having to erase the iPhone or iPad.